 It’s an easy grade that can feel laborious, if not a little boring at times.
 Along the way, hikers can catch some glimpses of Waterton Lake down below before heading deep into the valley.
 This section of the trail is known for its long line of hikers as everyone falls into their own pace and separates.

 After the first section of elevation gain, the trail levels off and stays flat for the next 3 km.
 As it moves deeper into the valley, the forest begins to open up, and hikers get amazing views of the surrounding mountains and waterfalls below.
 At around the 5km mark, the journey up to Crypt Lake begins with several switchbacks and winding terrain that continues deeper into the mountains.

 We expected a bit more but found it casual enough to stroll up the ladder without a second thought.
 The ladder is located in a small chimney that is semi-exposed and leads to the most unique feature of the trail — a narrow cave that cuts through the rock and is about 1.5 meters high at its smallest.

-We were able to walk along the ledge without the need for the line, so if you’re nervous, just relax.
+We were able to walk along the ledge without the need for the line, so if you’re nervous, just relax a little before starting.
 It’s far less scary than it appears.
 However, the views are wild as the trail sits hundreds of meters from the canyon floor.
 It is understandable why the track intimidates many!